-Eyes: Shades of dark to very light brown will be accepted of medium size, almond shaped, set a little obliquely and not protruding.
+Eyes: Shades of dark to very light brown will accept medium-sized, almond-shaped, set a little obliquely and not protruding.

 Ears: Ears are moderately pointed, in proportion to the skull, open toward the front and carried erect when at attention, well rounded, triangular in shape, well cupped, stiff, height equal to width at base.

-Teeth: 42 in number strongly developed and meeting in a scissor bite in which part of the inner surface of upper incisor meets and engages part of the outer surface of the lower incisors.
+Teeth: 42 in number strongly developed and meeting in a scissor bite in which part of the upper incisor’s inner surface meets and engages the part of the outer surface of the lower incisors.

 Serious Faults: Undershot or overshot bite, wry mouth